PoshCode/PowerShellPracticeAndStyle/Best-Practices/Performance.md

 You will generally find that it is possible to conform with the community's general aesthetic preferences while still maintaining a good level of performance.
 Doing so may require more work - such as writing PowerShell wrapper commands around underlying .NET Framework classes.
 Most would argue that, for a tool that is intended for long-term use, the additional work is a worthwhile investment.

 The moral here is that both aesthetic and performance are important considerations, and without some work context, neither is inherently more important than the other.
 It is often possible, with the right technique, to satisfy both.
-As a general practice, you should avoid giving up on aesthetics solely because of performance concesrns - when possible, make the effort to satisfy both performance and aesthetics.
+As a general practice, you should avoid giving up on aesthetics solely because of performance concerns - when possible, make the effort to satisfy both performance and aesthetics.